Experience the Magic of Barcelona: Uncover its Hidden Gems

 View from Hotel Royal of Barcelona

 North of La Rambla is where you’ll find the trendy Eixample neighborhood, which literally means expansion.
-In the late 19th Century, when the good times rolled, Barcelona went through an economic expansion that gave birth to new housing development just outside Cuitat Vella.
-Eixample is divided into two sections: the right and left bank of this original expansion area.
+In the late 19th Century, when the good times rolled, Barcelona went through an economic expansion that gave birth to new housing development outside Cuitat Vella.
+Eixample is divided into two sections: this original expansion area’s right and left banks.
 On the right side, Dreta de l’Eixample, is where Passeig de Gràcia leads to Barcelona’s beloved buildings I mentioned above.
 Have a drink with friends on the rooftop terrace at Hotel Royal near La Pedrera.
 I promise the drinks are as good as the breathtaking view.

 Boazi Bar dumpling restaurant in the trendy Eixample neighborhood